 Daniel J. Ross, Esq., Assistant Superintendent for Curriculum, Instruction, and Personnel

-Dan Ross currently serves as the district's Assistant Superintendent for Curriculum, Instruction, and Personnel.
-He was hired in November 2017 as the Director of Curriculum and Instruction oversees the district's teaching and learning initiatives, and since that time his role has expanded to provide oversight of the departments of technology and human resources.
+Dan Ross serves as the district's Assistant Superintendent for Curriculum, Instruction, and Personnel.
+He was hired in November 2017 as the Director of Curriculum and Instruction to lead the district's teaching and learning initiatives, and since that time his role has expanded to provide oversight of the departments of technology and human resources.
 Prior to arriving in Madison, Mr. Ross served in a variety of positions in the Piscataway School District, including mathematics teacher, teaching department chair, director of scheduling, and district supervisor.